Why pay several thousand pounds to an estate agent to sell your home, when you can sell it yourself online for free.

 Another website is HomesOnSale which currently has over 30,000 properties for sale in the UK and abroad.
 This site allows you to advertise your home for free for 365 days.
 Again you’ll need to provide your own property photos.
 Meanwhile, PropertySell - which claims to have more than one million house views every month - offers a similar free service.

 But beware because not all websites are free.
 The fees charged are still significantly cheaper than an ordinary estate agent, but are they worth it?
 Let’s take a look:

-MyPropertyForSale - which currently advertises over 22,000 properties - offers a package for selling your home from £299 + VAT.
-This includes a property listing on the website, as well as other websites including Rightmove and Zoopla until it’s sold with no commission.
+MyPropertyForSale - which currently advertises over 22,000 properties - offers a range of packages for selling your home.
+Package 1 costs £199 + VAT and includes a property listing on the website and on Fish4Homes until it’s sold with no commission.
 On top of that, the price covers photos, a property description with room measurements and a For Sale board.

 Is it essential to use an estate agent when you sell your home?
 We speak to Sarah Beeny and estate agent, Philip Bullman to get both sides of the argument.

 But another more pricey option is the newly launched iSold set up by estate agency group, Spicerhaart in association with Tesco.
-The online agency claims to offer all the services of a normal estate agent but at a fraction of the cost, with packages costing between £1,499 and £1,999 including VAT.
-You can also collect 5,000 Tesco Clubcard points if you sell your home through iSold!
+The online agency claims to offer all the services of a normal estate agent but at a fraction of the cost, with packages costing between £999 and £1,299 including VAT.
+(Note that the service is only available in Bristol at the moment.)

-Whether you choose a completely free or paid for service, remember you’ll still need to cover all the other costs connected with selling your home such as legal fees and Stamp Duty if applicable.
+Whether you choose a completely free or paid for service, remember you’ll still need to cover all the other costs connected with selling your home such as legal fees and stamp duty if applicable.
+You may also need to pay for a Home Information Pack if you don’t already have one.
 And, while you can choose your own asking price, you may want to pay for a professional valuation to make sure it’s accurate, particularly if your home has USPs (unique selling points).

 Try a dual approach